pelsql/YourSqlDba/docs/configuration.md

 If a database group should run with different parameters but can use the same schedule, add another SQL Agent job step with a specific `@IncDb` value.

+**Important note:** YourSqlDba publishes in its maintenance report the databases targeted by the combination of `@IncDb` and `@ExcDb`.
+It is important to verify this list to ensure that all databases you intend to maintain and those you intend to exclude have been handled correctly.

 ### Use a separate SQL Agent job